 The Savannah Cat

-Savannah Cats are hybrids of the African Serval.
-The Savannah is a spotted domestic cat that was created to give the effect of its exotic ancestors with the appearance of a serval but much easier to manage.
-The Savannah seems to look like they have much larger eyes because of their smaller narrow head, which gives some Savannah's the look of a kitten even at 25+ lbs.
-They normally have dark tear stains similar to a cheetah, deep contrasted coat colors, solid aphotic black spots and stripes, large rounded ears with ocelli, slender bodies, and long elegant legs.
+Some Savannah cats appear like they have much larger eyes because of their smaller narrow head, which gives some Savannah's the look of a kitten even at 20+ lbs. most Savannahs have dark tear stains similar to a cheetah, deep contrasted coat colors, solid aphotic black spots and stripes, large rounded ears with ocelli (the white eyes on the back of the ears), slender bodies, and long elegant legs.